orgnice/orgnice.github.io/about.md

 title: About
 ---

-# About Me
+# About Us

-I have 10+ years of experience across:
+We have 20+ years of experience across:

 - Software Engineering
 - Data Engineering
 - Data Science
 - Marketing Analytics & Measurement

-I specialize in helping teams **cut through conflicting metrics** and build analytics they can trust.
+we specialize in helping teams **cut through conflicting metrics** and build analytics they can trust.

-My focus is simple:
+Our focus is simple:
 > Analytics should reduce confusion—not create new jargon.

-I’ve led data science teams, built end-to-end systems, and partnered closely with marketing and leadership teams to turn insights into action.
+We’ve led data science teams, built end-to-end systems, and partnered closely with marketing and leadership teams to turn insights into action.

 ---

 {% if site.data.advisors %}
   {% include advisors.html %}
 {% endif %}